 The dealership that sold you the motorcycle might be at-fault in the accident.
-If the accident was caused by an issue with the bike that the dealership knew about (but sold the bike to you anyone), you may be able to sue them for damages.
+If the accident was caused by an issue with the bike that the dealership knew about but sold the bike to you, you may be able to sue them for damages.

 Lastly, a state or local government is sometimes responsible for a motorcycle accident.
 If you were injured because of unsafe road conditions like unmarked potholes, the government entity that manages the roads may be to blame.

-Suing a government is different than suing an individual or company.
-Although you can sue a state government in some situations, you must provide notice of the legal action within 12 months of the accident date (Georgia Code § 51-21-26).
+Suing a government is different from suing an individual or company.
+Although you can sue a state government in some situations, you must provide notice of the legal action within 12 months of the accident date OCGA § 50-21-26.
 For help with this, you will need to contact a motorcycle accident lawyer.

 to find a John Foy office near you

 Before you can sue anyone for a motorcycle accident, you will need to prove that they were at fault for your accident and resulting damages.
 To do this, you’ll need to gather evidence like:

 - Pictures from the scene of the motorcycle accident